1980 Pacific hurricane season: Season summary

 The 1980 Pacific hurricane season began on April 5, 1980, with the crossing of the International Date Line by Tropical Storm Carmen and ended with the dissipation of Tropical Depression Newton on October 29.
 Of the sixteen tropical cyclones that in the eastern north Pacific Ocean during 1980, one was a tropical depression, eight were tropical storms, and seven were hurricanes, of which three were major hurricanes of Category or higher on the Saffir–Simpson scale.
 Of these systems, all except one tropical storm formed east of 140°W in the eastern Pacific proper.
 These totals are below the long-term average of fifteen tropical storms, nine hurricanes, and four major hurricanes.
 Two tropical cyclones existed in the central Pacific, both of which crossed in from other tropical cyclone basins.
 This total is below the average of four or five tropical cyclones per year.

 Systems

 Tropical Storm Carmen

-On April 4, a tropical depression formed just east of the International Date Line.
-At the time, the Joint Typhoon Warning Center (JTWC) designated it tropical depression 02W.
-As it moved generally northwestwards, it strengthened into a tropical storm just before crossing the dateline, but only received a name in the northwest Pacific, being designated Carmen.
-After peaking with maximum sustained winds of 70 mph (110 km/h) on April 6.
-Carmen recurved northeast and crossed the International Date Line, entering the central Pacific on April 7.
-The JTWC subsequently relinquished responsibility to the Central Pacific Hurricane Center.
-Carmen lost its initial motion and stalled in the area, ultimately weakening into a tropical depression on April 8.
-The depression dissipated the following day and the remnant low returned to the western Pacific.

-Tropical Storm Carmen caused no deaths or damages in the Central Pacific Hurricane Center's area of responsibility.
-It is the only known tropical cyclone in the central Pacific to exist in April.
-In addition, it was the first northern hemisphere tropical cyclone to cross the dateline from west to east since Tropical Storm Virginia in 1968.
+On April 5, a tropical depression formed at the western edge of the central Pacific basin and exited the central Pacific basin and strengthened to a tropical storm while the western Pacific basin.
+Carmen then re-entered the central Pacific basin on April 7 while weakening.
+The storm weakened to a remnant low on April 8.